gluster/libgfapi-jni/readme.md

 - Gluster requires that clients communicate from privileged source ports by default, so we need to disable this feature before testing.

-        gluster volume set foo server.allow-insecure on

-We also need to manually fix glusterd, since it is not affected by the previous volume configuration command.
+    - First we need to manually fix glusterd.
 Edit /etc/glusterfs/glusterd.vol and add this line after the other option statements in the volume management stanza

         option rpc-auth-allow-insecure on
+        service glusterfs-server restart

+    - Second we need to allow insecure clients to access the bricks

+        gluster volume set foo server.allow-insecure on

-Finally, since our clients will not be privileged, we need to make the volume world writable the usual way
+    - Finally, since our clients will not be privileged, we need to make the volume world writable the usual way

         mkdir /mnt/foo
         mount -t glusterfs localhost:foo /mnt/foo